 AMD Ryzen 7000: Outlook

-Though AMD has been making notable progress with its CPU line, it will still face an uphill battle against the juggernaut that is Intel.
-But if AMD’s Computex presentation is anything to go by, Ryzen 7000 chips could give Intel a run for its money.
+Though AMD has been making notable progress with its CPU line in recent years, it will still face an uphill battle against the juggernaut that is Intel.
+But if the Ryzen 7000 series is as powerful as AMD claims, the new CPUs could give Intel a run for its money.
 Of course, we’ll need to see independent benchmark tests to see what the new CPUs are capable of.
 But if you’re a PC gamer, particularly one who is a fan of Team Red (as AMD is affectionately called), then the Ryzen 7000 series is worth keeping an eye on.

 Of course, the ever-present elephant in the room is the ongoing semiconductor shortage.
-Though AMD says Ryzen 7000 will land in the Fall of 2022, that isn’t guaranteed.
+Though the Zen 4 CPUs are slated to launch on September 27, we're not sure how readily available they'll be.
 After all, we’ve already seen Intel delay its Arc desktop GPUs to the latter half of this year because of the effects of the global pandemic.
-With luck, AMD can launch its new processors without much (or any) delays.
+With luck, AMD can launch its new processors without incident.